-Guinea Pigs are some of the largest rodents that we keep as pets.
-But it’s pretty common to see these creatures shoved into cages that are far too small.
-Often, guinea pig cages are a similar size as gerbil or hamster cages.
+Guinea pigs are among the largest rodents that we keep as pets.
+But it’s too common to see these critters in cages that are far too small.
+Often, guinea pig cages are the same size as gerbil or hamster cages.
 But guinea pigs need far more space to be healthy and happy.

-When you’re trying to find the perfect cage for your guinea pig, there’s a lot to consider.
-But the overall size of the enclosure is probably the single most important factor.
-If your cage isn’t big enough, your guinea pigs’ health could suffer.
+When you’re trying to find the perfect cage for your guinea pig, there are many factors to consider, but the overall size of the enclosure is probably the single most important one.
+If your cage isn’t big enough, your guinea pig’s health could suffer.

-If you’re having a hard time figuring out just what size enclosure your guinea pig needs, don’t worry.
-We’ve put together a step-by-step guide that will lay out exactly what you need to do to ensure that you get a properly sized cage for your rodents.
+If you’re having a hard time figuring out what size enclosure your guinea pig needs, we’re here to help!
+This step-by-step guide will lay out exactly what you need to do to ensure that you get a properly sized cage for your rodent.

 How Big Are Guinea Pigs?

 Compared to other rodents that are commonly kept as pets, guinea pigs are massive.
-Take a gerbil for example.
-These little guys top out at eight inches long and weigh a mere two ounces.
-Pretty small.
-But guinea pigs can be twice as long; 16 inches not including the tail.
-That’s nothing compared to the weight difference though.
+Take a gerbil, for example.
+These little critters top out at 8 inches long and weigh a mere 2 ounces.
+Guinea pigs can be twice as long: 16 inches, not including the tail.
+That’s nothing compared to the weight difference, though!
 A fully-grown guinea pig can weigh a whopping 2.6 pounds, which is more than 15 times as heavy as an adult gerbil.

 Space Needs for Guinea Pigs

 Now that we know exactly how big guinea pigs can get, let’s figure out how much space you need per pig.
 Remember, these are minimums.
-More is always better when it comes to providing space for your Guinea Pig.
+More is always better when it comes to providing space for your pet.

-If you’re housing three guinea pigs, you’ll be looking for a cage that provides 13 or more square feet of living space, which equates to a cage that’s 5 feet long at the same 30 inches wide.
+You’ll need a cage that provides 13 or more square feet of living space, which equates to a cage that’s 5 feet long and 30 inches wide.

-Got four guinea pigs to house?
 Keep going up in size.
-If we stick with the same 30-inch width, you’re looking for a cage that’s about 6 feet long.
+If you stick with the same 30-inch width, you’re looking for a cage that’s about 6 feet long.

 Benefits of Providing Ample Space